jundalisay/superb/content/en/research/mohammad/quran/sura-071.md

-71. NOAH (Nuh)
+---
+title: "Noah (Nuh)"
+heading: "Chapter 71a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

 We sent Noah to his people: “Warn your people before there comes upon them a painful punishment.”

-2. He said, “O my people, I am to you a clear warner.
-3. Worship Allah and reverence Him, and obey me.
-4. And He will forgive you of your sins, and reprieve you until a stated term.
-Allah’s term cannot be deferred once it has arrived, if you only knew.”
-5. He said, “My Lord, I have called my people night and day.
+{{< s v="2" >}}  He said, “O my people, I am to you a clear warner.{{< s v="3" >}}  Worship Allah and reverence Him, and obey me.{{< s v="4" >}}  And He will forgive you of your sins, and reprieve you until a stated term.
+Allah’s term cannot be deferred once it has arrived, if you only knew.”{{< s v="5" >}}  He said, “My Lord, I have called my people night and day.
 6. But
 my call added only to their flight.